Abhi5h3k/PrivateDocBot/readme.md

 ## Project Overview

-Discover the innovation of this chatbot project, seamlessly merging Streamlit's user-friendly interface with localized language models.
+Discover the innovation of this chatbot project, seamlessly merging [Chainlit](https://docs.chainlit.io/overview) user-friendly interface with localized language models 🌐.
 Tailored for sensitive data, it's a vital asset for both organizations and individuals.
 From deciphering intricate user guides to extracting vital insights from complex PDF reports, this project streamlines data access.

 Equipped with advanced technology, it offers an engaging conversational experience.
 It redefines data interaction, empowering you with control.